Skip to main content

 Lifestyle Interventions as Primary Therapy

 Recognizing these mechanisms reframes the solution.
 Before considering hormonal replacement, the logical first step is to improve the body’s sensitivity to insulin.
 This clears the static from the communication channels.
-A lifestyle protocol focused on can have a profound impact on the HPG axis and peripheral hormone metabolism, often restoring balance without the need for pharmacological intervention.
+A lifestyle protocol focused on metabolic health can have a profound impact on the HPG axis and peripheral hormone metabolism, often restoring balance without the need for pharmacological intervention.

 Improving insulin sensitivity through targeted lifestyle changes can restore the integrity of the HPG axis and optimize the body’s natural hormone production.